CDCgov/prime-reportstream/prime-router/docs/getting_started.md

 If you see any SSL errors during this step, follow the directions in [Getting Around SSL Errors](#getting-around-ssl-errors).

 ## Updating schema documentation
 Run the following gradle command to generate the schema documentation.
-THis documentation is written to `docs/schema-documentation`
+This documentation is written to `docs/schema-documentation`

 ```bash
 ./gradlew generateDocs